 This type of scam can often be difficult to spot, so it’s important to be aware of the warning signs.
 If someone tries to pressure you into gold investing, or if they make overly optimistic predictions about future price movements, be wary.

-The worst thing, this scam can be integrated with a few above ones such as Ponzi schemes, fake storage, and counterfeit gold.
+The worst thing, this scam can be integrated with a few of the above ones such as Ponzi schemes, fake storage, and counterfeit gold.

 7. False Grading Scam